imthenachoman/ExquisiteW/README.md

 ![started notification](images/started%20notification.png)

-# How To Use It
+# Using It

-- You can customize the [global shortcut/trigger](#settingsini) used to show ExquisiteW's GUI
+- You can customize the [global shortcut/trigger](#section-layout-selector) used to show ExquisiteW's GUI
 - ExquisiteW's GUI will show you all of your configured layouts
   - Each layout will have 1+ buttons to represent each zone in that layout
   - Each button/zone will be visually placed in the layout to represent the area of the monitor the window will be moved and resized to